-Numerical development standards for the minimum subdivision for each type of residential development are provided under the CLEP. ability to be developed for the purpose to which it is intended under the zone.
+Numerical development standards for the minimum subdivision for each type of residential development are provided under the CLEP.

-- Access to residential subdivisions shall not be permitted to any classified road where alternative access can be made available via the non-classified road network. - Extensive use of battleaxe configuration in the subdivision of new areas shall be avoided, where possible.
+- k) Access to residential subdivisions shall not be permitted to any classified road where alternative access can be made available via the non-classified road network. - Extensive use of battleaxe configuration in the subdivision of new areas shall be avoided, where possible.

-3.8.2 Residential Torrens Title Subdivision for the purpose of dwelling houses - Zones R2 and R3
+3.8.2 Residential Torrens Title Subdivision for the purpose of dwelling houses - Zones R2 and R3 Design Requirements

-- a) Any residential allotment created by Torrens Title subdivision for the purpose of a dwelling house development in areas zoned R2 and R3 shall satisfy the following standards: - a minimum width of 15 metres measured along the side boundaries at a distance of 5.5 metres from the front property boundary; - ii) a minimum width of 7 metres measured between the extended property side boundaries where they intersect with the kerb line; and - iii) a minimum depth of 25 metres. - b) Any battle axe shaped allotment created by subdivision for the purpose of a dwelling house development in areas zoned R2 and R3 shall satisfy the following standards: - a minimum depth of 25 metres excluding the length of the access handle; - ii) no more than one allotment shall be accessed via a battle axe handle; - iii) a minimum access handle width of 3.5 metres; - iv) a maximum access handle length of 35 metres; - v) no encroachment/s or right of
+- a) Any residential allotment created by Torrens Title subdivision for the purpose of a dwelling house development in areas zoned R2 and R3 shall satisfy the following standards: - i) a minimum width of 15 metres measured along the side boundaries at a distance of 5.5 metres from the front property boundary; - ii) a minimum width of 7 metres measured between the extended property side boundaries where they intersect with the kerb line; and - iii) a minimum depth of 25 metres. - b) Any battle axe shaped allotment created by subdivision for the purpose of a dwelling house development in areas zoned R2 and R3 shall satisfy the following standards: - i) a minimum depth of 25 metres excluding the length of the access handle: - ii) no more than one allotment shall be accessed via a battle axe handle; - iii) a minimum access handle width of 3.5 metres; - iv) a maximum access handle length of 35 metres; - v) no encroachment/s or right of